ajcwebdev/dash-transcripts/markdown_files/2024-01-08-quarterly-report-q4-23.md

 [48:04] of working in the incubator.
 It's, if you are a builder, if you're one of the developers and your strategist, your project manager runs out of funds or doesn't feel like that's, that fits
 [48:16] with his strategy, then you have alternatives.
 You can pitch your idea to one of the other strategists.
 And, you know, apparently that was effective for Mikhail.
 And I hope that, [48:27] you know, I hope all these projects are successful, obviously, but it just wasn't a priority for me or Ash.
 So that's, I just wanted to highlight that as kind of an example of how things work
-[48:37] in the incubator. - We had a question come in a moment ago, Ryan, if we could get to that one before you continue, I don't know where the question has gone, but it was something like, [48:46] you'd previously noted your intention to do lots of platform testing last quarter.
+[48:37] in the incubator. - We had a question come in a moment ago, Rion, if we could get to that one before you continue, I don't know where the question has gone, but it was something like, [48:46] you'd previously noted your intention to do lots of platform testing last quarter.
 How did that unfold? - Yeah.
 So that is this dash platforms contributions.
 And I opted personally, [49:00] I was going to have AJ do some significant testing on this.
 I didn't find in the end that it was stable enough to justify AJ's cost.
 So AJ is a, he's an expert.
 He's a senior engineer.
 [49:16] He's very expensive.
 And with the stability of platform, I did not think that that was a good call to have him work on that this quarter.
 I am now, I guess I'll jump, that's a good springboard